Global Health Law

 Prof. Stéphanie Dagron

-Since 2013, Stéphanie practices international law in her work as a consultant for WHO in the fields of tuberculosis, human rights, research ethics and infectious diseases.
+Since 2013, Stéphanie has practiced international law in her work as a consultant for WHO in the fields of tuberculosis, human rights, research ethics and infectious diseases.
 She is also a member of the WHO Research Ethics Committee.
 Stephanie’s research activities have been funded by the Swiss National Science Foundation: a first research project addressed the global regulation of pharmaceuticals; a second large-scale research project was concerned with the role of international law as an indispensable instrument to address global health issues and reinforce social justice.

 Scientific Committee